-- 1. Complete all assigned readings prior to the class in which they are covered.
-These will be outlined in the class schedule and/or given in class. - 2.
-Print the Course Calendar to stay organized. - 3.
-Use the resources provided in D2L for guidance and to ensure the quality of work.
+1. Complete all assigned readings prior to the class in which they are covered.
+These will be outlined in the class schedule and/or given in class.

+3. Use the resources provided in D2L for guidance and to ensure the quality of work.

-- 4. Read assignment guidelines and rubrics before beginning work on learning activities.
-Review criteria frequently to ensure completeness and understanding of assignment expectations. - 5.
-Read all e-mails and the announcements in D2L.
-Students are responsible for any information in either of these formats. - 6.
-Contact instructor whenever necessary for clarification of student expectations.
+4. Read assignment guidelines and rubrics before beginning work on learning activities.
+Review criteria frequently to ensure completeness and understanding of assignment expectations.

+5. Read all e-mails and the announcements in D2L.
+Students are responsible for any information in either of these formats.

+6. Contact instructor whenever necessary for clarification of student expectations.